 Rules For Tenses And Articles

-Verbs come in three tenses.
+Verbs can take only three types of Tenses.
 The three forms of Verbs are Past, Present, and Future.

 - The Past is used to explain things that have already happened (e.g., Yesterday, last week, five years ago).